Dalitz decay of $K^*(892) \rightarrow K \ell^+\ell^-$: A New Probe for Hadronic Structure and Dark Photon Searches: Branching fraction of

 The decay channel $J/\psi \to K^*(892) K$, followed by the electromagnetic process $ K^*(892) \to K \ell^+ \ell^- $, offers an intriguing opportunity to search for rare kaon resonance decays at flavor factories.
 The branching fraction for $J/\psi \to K^* K$ is approximately $\mathcal{O}(10^{-3}) $, while the branching fraction for $ K^*(892) \to e^+ e^- K $ is estimated to be $ 10^{-5}$ .
 Therefore, the combined branching fraction for the full chain can be roughly evaluated to be $\mathcal{B}(J/\psi \to K^*(892)K \to K e^+ e^- K) \sim 10^{-8}$.

 At the BESIII experiment, with a dataset of approximately 10 billion $J/\psi$ events~\cite{BESIII:2021cxx}, around 100 raw signal events are expected before accounting for detection efficiency and acceptance.
 Given an overall efficiency of about 20\%, this corresponds to roughly 20 reconstructed signal candidates.
 Benefiting from BESIII’s excellent lepton and kaon identification capabilities and good mass resolution, the potential for a first observation and branching fraction measurement becomes realistic.
 Nevertheless, substantial effort is required to control backgrounds from other $J/\psi$ decays that produce similar final states.
 Particularly, decays such as $J/\psi\to\gamma KK$, where the kaon pair originates from intermediate resonances like $f_0(1710)$ or $f_2(1270)$, can contribute significant backgrounds.
 Similar challenges were observed in Ref.~\cite{BESIII:2018ubj}, where the $K^*(892)$ signal appeared above a smooth but considerable background.
-Given the extremely small branching fractions of Dalitz decays involving muons, observing such modes at BESIII is not feasible.
-Advanced analysis methods, including multivariate techniques and mass-sideband subtraction, will be essential to maximize sensitivity, particularly for the electron decay channel.
+Given the extremely small branching fractions of the muon channel ($\mathcal{O}(10^{-7})$), observing $K^*(892) \to K \mu^+\mu^-$ at BESIII is not feasible with current statistics.
+In contrast, the dielectron channel, with its $\mathcal{O}(10^{-5})$ branching fraction, offers realistic prospects for a first observation.
+Advanced analysis methods, including multivariate techniques and mass-sideband subtraction, will be essential to maximize sensitivity for the electron decay channel.

 Looking forward to the Super Tau-Charm Facility (STCF)~\cite{Achasov:2023gey}, which is designed to collect samples exceeding $10^{12}$ $J/\psi$ events annually, the available statistics for such rare channels will improve by at least two orders of magnitude.
 This would allow for precision measurements of branching fractions and offer opportunities to test lepton-flavor universality and examine differential distributions in the decay.
 With further improved detector capabilities at STCF---such as superior particle identification and acceptance---future sensitivity for $J/\psi \to K^*(892)(\to \ell^+\ell^- K) K $ can be expected to increase dramatically, opening new windows for rare electromagnetic hadronic transitions and potential new physics searches.